NeZSmith/E-LEARNING-STARTER-KIT-FOR-ASPIRING-STUDENTS/README.md

 If you know any good tools that I can add here,please open an Issue

- ***keep it legal,cheating on exams is illegal in most countries and sites,please keep that in mind***
 ## Motivation
 E-Learning is back again and im too busy to study to all this bullshit lessons